Brandy Snaps with Vanilla Cream

 - Combine the butter, brown sugar and golden syrup in a saucepan and cook over medium heat, stirring, for 2-3 minutes or until butter melts and sugar dissolves.

-- Set pan aside for approx. 5 minutes to cool slightly.
+- Remove the pan from the heat and aside for approx. 5 minutes to cool slightly.

 - Next place the flour and ginger in a bowl and make a well in the centre, then add the lemon zest, juice and the brandy.

-- Now pour in the butter mixture and gradually beat it into the flour until it is thoroughly combined.
+- Now Add this to the butter mixture and gradually beat it into the flour until it is well combined.

 - Space them well apart as they will spread.
 Cook in batches for 8 – 10 mins until set, golden brown and lacy in appearance.
 (Do not allow to go too dark as they will taste bitter).